KingCornWallis/ObjectOrientedProgramming/README.md

-This Repository contains project for CS 290: Object Oriented Programming.
+This Repository contains projects for CS 290: Object Oriented Programming.